karlssberg/Motiv/README.md

 #### Building the Project

-1. **Open Terminal or Command Prompt**: Navigate to the directory where you cloned the Motive repository.
+1. **Open Terminal or Command Prompt**: Navigate to the directory where you cloned the Motiv repository.
 2. **Navigate to the Project Directory**: If the solution file (`.sln`) is not in the root, navigate to the directory containing the solution file.
 3. **Build the Solution**: Run the following command to build the solution:
    ```bash